BuddhistCAT/.github/profile/README.md

 Assuming you already have Github, Discord, and Transifex accounts.
 Proceed with the following.

 1) Become a member in BuddhistCAT Discord community by clicking [this invite link](https://discord.gg/4auZVfCEkU).
-2) Request @aunt or @nt on Discord to add you as a member of this Github organization
+2) Request @aunt or @nt on Discord to add you as a member of BuddhistCAT Github organization
 3) Create a Github organization (unless you already have it) where your translation projects will be managed (

 **NOTE**: Creating a Github organization is not same as having a Github user account.
 You must create an organization before you can move to the next steps.
 If the organization you created is named `myneworg` then for the next step, you have to start in https://github.com/myneworg.